-The College Board reports that tuition and fees for the 2018-2019 school year average $10,230 at public four-year, in-state institutions.
-They average $35,830 at private nonprofit four-year schools.
+The College Board reports that tuition and fees for the 2022-2023 school year averaged $10,940 at public four-year, in-state institutions and averaged $39,400 at private, nonprofit four-year schools.

 But here and there throughout the country are schools where you pay nothing for tuition if you meet certain requirements.
 There might be work-study involved, but you can save tens of thousands of dollars by attending these schools.

-Following is a look at U.S. colleges and universities that don’t charge for tuition.
+Following is a look at U.S. colleges and universities that don’t charge tuition.

 Location: Berea, Kentucky

-Berea College, located in Kentucky’s Appalachian region, offers a Tuition Promise Scholarship.
-As the college’s website explains it:
+Berea College, located in Kentucky’s Appalachian region, has been paying for students’ tuition since 1892.
+As the college’s website explains:

 Berea, like a few of the following institutions, is what’s known as a work college.
-All Berea students work at least 10 hours per week in campus jobs and service jobs.
+All students in these schools “participate in a comprehensive-work-learning service program for all four years of enrollment.”

 Alice Lloyd College